Raphaël Guerreiro: Borussia Dortmund

 On 16 June 2016, Borussia Dortmund signed Guerreiro on a four-year contract for a reported fee of €12 million (£9.5 million).
 Under coach Thomas Tuchel, he was primarily deployed as a midfielder.

 Guerreiro scored his first goal in the UEFA Champions League on 14 September 2016, in a 6–0 away win against Legia Warsaw in the group phase.
 In the 2018–19 edition of the competition, and also at that stage, he added braces in victories over Atlético Madrid (4–0, home) and Monaco (2–0).

 On 27 May 2023, in the last matchday, Guerreiro scored his fourth goal of the season – he also totalled 12 assists– to help the hosts to come back from a 2–0 deficit against Mainz 05 and draw 2–2, but Der Klassiker rivals Bayern Munich defeated 1.
 FC Köln 2–1 away and were crowned Bundesliga champions instead.
 The following day, Dortmund announced the departure of five players, including Guerreiro.

 Bayern Munich

 On 23 June 2023, Bayern Munich announced that they had secured Guerreiro as a free agent; he agreed to a three-year deal.
 He made his debut for the club on 26 September, coming off the bench in a 4–0 away win over Preußen Münster in the first round of the DFB-Pokal.
 He scored his first goal on 11 November, taking the field at the hour mark and netting the Bavarians' third in a 4–2 league home victory against 1.
 FC Heidenheim.

-On 8 March 2025, Guerreiro netted twice in the first half of the home fixture against VfL Bochum, the second goal coming through a header, but his compatriot João Palhinha was sent off late into it as the opposition came from behind to take it 3–2 for their first ever win at Bayern's ground.
+On 8 March 2025, Guerreiro scored twice in the first half of the home fixture against VfL Bochum, the second goal coming through a header, but his compatriot João Palhinha was sent off late into it as the opposition came from behind to take it 3–2 for their first ever win at Bayern's ground.
+He netted a further two times for the eventual champions, from 23 appearances.

+Guerreiro and his team again won the league in the 2025–26 campaign.
+On 19 April 2026, he opened the 4–2 home win over VfB Stuttgart to secure the title.
+He left on 30 June, with this having been announced three months earlier.